Real Geeks + LionDesk in 2026: Does It Still Work?

 Export before changing anything

-Save contacts, notes, tags, campaigns, and any custom fields you might need later.
-Keep a clean backup outside the CRM.
+Save contacts, notes, tags, campaigns, and custom fields.
+Keep a backup outside the CRM — not just an in-platform archive.

-Separate buyer leads, seller leads, valuation leads, past clients, sphere contacts, and cold database records.
-One generic drip is rarely enough.
+Separate buyer leads, seller leads, valuation leads, past clients, sphere contacts, and cold records.
+One generic drip serves none of them well.

 Does Real Geeks integrate with LionDesk?